The amount of fat you should eat daily can depend on your total calorie intake. Certain fats may help support weight loss and maintenance.

-Over the last 50 years, everyday diets have gone from moderate-fat to low-fat, based on recommendations from health organizations.
+Over the last 50 years, many people have moved from a moderate fat to a low fat diet, based on recommendations from health organizations.

 This article takes a detailed look at different types of fat and provides suggestions for how much to eat per day.

-One way fats are classified is by the length of their carbon chains:
+One way to classify fats is by the length of their carbon chains:

-Long-chain and very-long-chain fats are absorbed into the bloodstream and released into the body’s cells as needed.
-However, short-chain and medium-chain fats are taken up directly by the liver to be used as energy.
+Long-chain and very long-chain fats are absorbed into the bloodstream and released into the body’s cells as needed.
+However, the liver takes up short-chain and medium-chain fats directly and stores them as energy.